lsamano/jojo-arena/README.md

 We've provided a db.json file, so run `json-server db.json --watch` as well as `yarn && yarn start`.

 ## Deliverables
+It is recommended that you work systematically and in order.
 ### Step 1: Render the Index
 - Render each Protagonist card in the Protagonist container
-    - Each card contains the Protagonist's name
+    - Each card contains their name
 - Render each Antagonist card in the Antagonist container
-    - Each card contains the Antagonist's name
+    - Each card contains their name

 ### Step 2: Show Pages
 - When a Protagonist is clicked, they should be rendered in the Arena